 Safe timestamp assignment for a read request

 ht_read can stay the same if there is no write workload on this particular tablet.
-This will result in a client-observed anomaly if TTL(time-to-live) is being used: no expired values will disappear, as far as the client is concerned, until a new record is written to the tablet.
+This results in a client-observed anomaly if time-to-live (TTL) is being used: no expired values will disappear, as far as the client is concerned, until a new record is written to the tablet.
 Then, a lot of old expired values could suddenly disappear.
-To prevent this anomaly, we need to assign the read timestamp to be close to the current hybrid time (which is in its turn close to the physical time) to preserve natural TTL semantics.
-We should therefore try to choose ht_read to be the highest possible timestamp for which we can guarantee that all future write operations in the tablet will have a strictly higher hybrid time than that, even across leader changes.
+To prevent this anomaly, the read timestamp needs to be assigned to be close to the current hybrid time (which is in its turn close to the physical time) to preserve natural TTL semantics.
+An attempt should be made to choose

 Definition of safe time

 replicated_ht_lease_exp.
 Then the safe timestamp for a read request can be computed as the maximum of:

-- Last committed Raft entry's hybrid time
+- Last committed Raft entry's hybrid time.

-- One of:
+- One of the following:

-- If there are uncommitted entries in the Raft log: the minimum ofthe first uncommitted entry's
+- If there are uncommitted entries in the Raft log, the minimum of the first uncommitted entry's

-ht_read could be chosen on one of them, and we'll have to wait for that timestamp to become safe to read at on the second tablet.
-This will typically happen very quickly, as the hybrid time on the second tablet's leader will be instantly updated with the propagated hybrid time from the first tablet's leader, and in the common case we will just have to wait for pending Raft log entries with hybrid times less than ht_read to be committed.
+ht_read could be chosen on one of them, and there is a need to wait for that timestamp to become safe to read at on the second tablet.
+This typically happens very quickly, as the hybrid time on the second tablet's leader is instantly updated with the propagated hybrid time from the first tablet's leader, and in the common case there is a need to wait for pending Raft log entries with hybrid times earlier than

 Propagating safe time from leader to followers for follower-side reads

 YugabyteDB supports reads from followers to satisfy use cases that require an extremely low read latency that can only be achieved by serving read requests in the data center closest to the client.
-This feature comes at the expense of potentially slightly stale results, and this is a trade-off that application developers have to make.
+This comes at the expense of potentially slightly stale results, and this is a trade-off that you have to make.
 Similarly to strongly-consistent leader-side reads, follower-side read operations also have to pick a safe read timestamp.